ICT Systems policies and procedures

 There are two aspects to maintenance.
 The fundamental infrastructure maintenance; provision of servers, server side software and its maintenance and the maintenance of TLM specific systems such as the on-line mark book and the community site.

 The Open Source principle "Many eyes make bugs shallow" is employed with user feedback encouraged to enable improvements, fault finding and bug fixes.
 All TLM members monitor the use of systems and discussions related to improvements are discussed regularly both informally and in formal evaluation reports.
 Monitoring of mailing lists and forums will alert technical support staff to any need to review the malware policy.
 Local systems are patched routinely from monitoring alerts for security updates.
-At present this together with training in sound user practice reduces thee need for anti-virus and anti-spyware software.
+At present this together with training in sound user practice reduces any need for for anti-virus and anti-spyware software.
+This results in further savings.
+In recent times we have been approached by other awarding organisations about the technological approach and this has provided an opportunity to show othrs and get feedback on the systems.
+This again helps reduce risk of "group think" within the organisation.

 The certification site is managed using software applications provided by United Hosting.
 The code developed by TLM is managed through the DARCs distributed revision control system.
 Any changes resulting in code development that will affect end users must be agreed with the Chief Assessor or Senior Account Manager before implementation.
+Test and development sites are used for protyping that are completely separate from the active site.
 The password systems built into the certification site mean that weak user passwords are not allowed.
 The Technical Support Manager is responsible for the configuration and general technical management of the Certification Site including issues of security and ensuring software is appropriately up dated.

 The community site is an optional resource made freely available to the community.
 It is not as critical as the certification site but it does contain learner work.
 (They are advised to keep their own back ups of important files) The software environment of the community site is Drupal.
 When a significant upgrade is to be performed, it will take place during the summer vacation period when there is lowest usage.
 The procedure is to check that current modules needed for current operation are available.
 If they are, a test site is created to test migrating current data to the new version.
 Testing of the data migrated to the new environment is then undertaken over a two week period with TLM staff performing typical user operations.
 Any problems are rectified.
 Once the test period is ended a meeting is held of all staff to confirm that the migration should be continued.
 If there are any objections these must be resolved before implementing the change.